joldenb/wdi-orientation/README.md

 \* From 4:00pm to 5:00pm, the Instructors will be unavailable for questions or issues.

 Each module is usually a training section or a lab section.
-They'll run about 75 mintues each and then we'll have a quick break.
+They'll run about 75 minutes each and then we'll have a quick break.
 If you need to step out of the room for a bathroom break or a phone call, feel free to during the class.

 The schedule above is a general guideline, but we will give a more accurate schedule at the beginning of every day.